dmcg89/Core-Git-Branching/Script.md

 ## Synopsis

 A young boiy discovers a hidden gate behind the zoo.
 Behind it, he finds a magical world of unicorns living in perfect piece and harmony where he discovers the meaning of imagination.
+Braus enters the scene

 ## Plot